 So right now, many of us are spending a great deal more time at home than we may be used to.
 Working from home in less than ideal seated positions, sitting around a lot more and much more confined than we're used to being.

-There are lots of things on the internet for helpful advice but here's a few things I feel have helped me that may help you.
+Here's a few things that have helped me that may help you.

 There's some stretches, some massage self-care and notes on the immune system which may be especially useful right now.

 This would be a great time to be doing Pilates or Yoga if you have that in your skills bank but if you don't, it's important to be doing some kind of movement to keep that energy flowing and your muscles moving.